 Stations of the Cross

-After the 6:00 PM Mass on Saturday, a minister commences the Stations of the Cross in Tagalog 7PM followed by a Filipino psalm.
-The service goes on until Good Friday.
+After the Saturday 6:00 PM Mass, a minister commences the Stations of the Cross in Tagalog around 7PM followed by a Filipino psalm.
+The service continues until Good Friday.

 JAN 3rd week Santo Niño de Cebu